waliapriyanshu/LinkedIn-Profile-Finder/README.md

 ## 🚀 Future Improvements

-- Advanced contextual matching using embeddings
+- Improve contextual matching using embeddings
-- Resume matching and parsing integration
+- Integrate resume parsing and ATS scoring
-- Rate-limit mitigation strategies (API pool, caching)
+- Add caching and rate-limit handling
-- UI for recruiter input/output visualization
+- Build a UI for recruiter-friendly interaction